output4/tractive/README.md

 I use gulp for build project, less for css.

 **Installation:**

-npm install
+*npm install*

-cd ./dist and open index.html in browser
+*cd ./dist* and open index.html in browser

+For open player press *Run player*

+Use the checkboxes to show/hide commands on the video player

 **Project structure:**